NVADG VOLUNTEER CONTRACT

 Welcome to the North Valley Animal Disaster Group!

 Please review the Volunteer Contract below.
-After reading and agreeing to it, select a username and password.
+After reading and agreeing to it, create your username and password to use to log in to My Volunteer / Better Impact.
 You will then be directed to several pages where you may enter your contact and pertinent information.
+You must allow us to contact you through all methods possible.
+You must provide phone numbers - and allow text messaging, email, and physical address.
+We will use text messaging during deployment and urgent situations only.

 Insurance: You are expected to carry your own medical insurance and vehicle insurance for personally owned equipment used during a disaster.